Poznań: Economy

 Some of the best-known major corporations founded and still based in Poznań and the city's metropolitan area include Allegro – owner of the Poland's biggest e-commerce site, H. Cegielski-Poznań SA – a historic manufacturer, Solaris Bus & Coach – a modern bus and coach maker based in Bolechowo, and Enea S.A. – one of the country's biggest energy firms.
 Kompania Piwowarska based in Poznań produces some of Poland's best known beers, and includes not only the local Lech Brewery's products but also Tyskie from Tychy and Dojlidy Brewery from Białystok among many others.

 In 2008, three Poznań students founded Netguru, a software development and digital consultancy company.
 It grew fast to employ about 600 people in 2019.

-Stary Browar, the center of commerce and art opened in 2003, won several awards for its architecture.
-Other notable shopping centers include Posnania, the biggest commerce facility in Greater Poland, Galeria Malta, and the shops at the Hotel Bazar – a historical hotel and commercial center in the Old Town.
+Stary Browar, the centre of commerce and art opened in 2003, won several awards for its architecture.
+Other notable shopping centres include Posnania, the biggest commerce facility in Greater Poland, Galeria Malta, and the shops at the Hotel Bazar – a historical hotel and commercial centre in the Old Town.